Redditor Wants To Rehome New Dog After Just A Week, People Online Advise Them To Give It More Time

 OP asks:

-OP and their Gf adopted a dog.
+OP and their girlfriend adopted a dog.
 They already have one dog and two cats.

 However, there is tension in the home now.
-OP wants to rehome the new dog, but GF is against it.
+OP wants to rehome the new dog, but the girlfriend is against it.

 The Psychological Commitment to Pets

 Adopting a pet can be a significant source of stress, especially when integrating them into an existing household.
-According to research from the American Psychological Association, the anxiety surrounding new pet ownership often stems from fear of change and the unknown.
 This anxiety can be exacerbated when there are existing pets involved, as their reactions can be unpredictable.

 Studies indicate that introducing a new pet requires careful consideration of behavioral compatibility.
 Understanding the unique personalities of each animal is vital to ensure a harmonious transition.